 router hierarchy.
 In most cases, the only configuration required for enabling audit logging is adding it to the

 router element for your Authority's conductor.
-For cases where a 128T router is not managed by a conductor, its audit logging configuration is similarly added to the
+For cases where an SSR router is not managed by a conductor, its audit logging configuration is similarly added to the

 system > audit branch of its